RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ![monolith-pipeline]({% image_path coolstore-prod-monolith-bc.png %})

-You can also inspect this via the following command via CodeReady Workspace `Terminal` window:
+You can also inspect this via the following command via CodeReady Workspaces `Terminal` window:

 `oc describe bc/monolith-pipeline`